Our Online Mindfulness Courses

-Through meditation, focus on our body and breath and other strategies we learn self-compassion and kindness and how to work on ourselves with gentleness and tenderness.
+Through meditation, focus on our body and breath, and other tools, we learn self-compassion and kindness, and how to work on ourselves with gentleness and tenderness.

 During the course, we have the opportunity to move through the resistance, trauma, pain and fear that we may have held in our bodies, hearts and minds for years.